vishhnu-dev/vishhnu-dev/README.md

 - 👋 Hi, I’m @vishhnu-dev
 - 🌱 I’m currently working as a full backend ruby developer at Snfs, oh yeah!
-- 🌱 I’m currently learning... rspec, tdd, react, CircleCI, rubocop
+- 🌱 I’m currently learning... tdd, next.js, CircleCI, rubocop, c++, scrum and building a snfs(snf-> my company, s->stands for system) private gem.
 - 💞️ I’m looking to collaborate on rails development
 - 📫 How to reach me?
 Send a smoke signal to avitassibanac@gmail.com